The Venn Diagram of Getting (Marketing) Shit Done

 Failure in Circle #1:

 Before the video team arrives, he starts to schedule times for employees and management to participate.
 As the project gets closer, he finds that enthusiasm is waning, and the CEO has scheduled a trip out of the country the week of the shoot.
 He goes through with the project, but is dissatisfied with the end result.
-He posts the video once on LinkedIn and it gets buried in a blog on the website.
+He posts the video once on LinkedIn, and it gets buried in a blog on the website.
 The sales team never used it.
-He gets panned for wasting money on the video at his review and the following year, when he proposes budgeting for a new video, the idea gets shut down.
+The content is considered unusable and it never sees the light of day again.
+He gets panned for wasting money on the video at his review, and the following year, when he proposes budgeting for a new video, the idea gets shut down.

 What happened?
 Look at the circles.
 He had the ideas, probably the talent, he hired the know-how and presumably had the creative – he even planned for it.